redis/docs/content/develop/interact/search-and-query/advanced-concepts/tags.md

 For hashes, SEPARATOR can be any printable ASCII character; the default is a comma (`,`).
 For JSON, there is no default separator; you must declare one explicitly if needed.

-CASESENSITIVE can be specified to keep the original case.

 For example:

 ```